Az19mi97/DalilGo_App/README.md

 DalilGo is structured with a modular architecture to ensure maintainability, scalability, and efficient asynchronous processing.
 The app leverages modern mobile technologies, including:

 - **Flutter & Dart:** For cross-platform mobile development with high-performance UI rendering.
-- **Firebase Firestore:** For cloud data storage and real-time timestamping of user messages.
 - **Camera & Image Processing:** Integrates `camera` and `image_picker` packages for capturing product images.
 - **OCR and Text Recognition:** For live text detection in the Smart Camera Overlay.
 - **Custom UI:** Implements Google Fonts for consistent and appealing typography and Material design for intuitive user experience.